 Although beneficial for bone health and an overall rich source of vitamins, its consumption should still be moderate.

 Overall, crème fraiche and heavy cream are not something to overdo.
-Both should be used sporadically and not in large quantities, as they can lead to heart disease, diabetes, or overall heath damage.
+Both should be used sporadically and not in large quantities.

 To sum up the differences between heavy cream and crème fraiche, here is the table that says it all.